pikalover6/claude-subagents-effort/README.md

 > **Verification costs a little usage.** The `live` check runs a real two-turn
 > Sonnet exchange (a `sonnet-4-6` session at `low` effort spawns a `sonnet-4-6`
 > subagent at `medium` whose entire job is to answer `hi`) and reads the actual
 > request bodies to confirm the effort reached the wire.
-A few cents at most.
 > Pick `offline` at option 5 for a free check that uses canned responses, or
 > `none` to skip it.